Home

 Before you know it, you'll become the networking hub for people to sell or give you their stuff (staging products) for pennies on the dollar.
 Those same people will become referrals for the homes you're selling as well.

-I always include all the staging items as "included" with the house sale.
+I usually offer all the staging items as "included" with the house sale.

 When I have a kitchen table and chairs,